 What are the risks associated with isolaz?

 As there is no break in the skin barrier, minimal side-effects occur.
-Occasionally, there can be some reddened suction marks from the vacuum but these would be transient.
+Occasionally, there can be some reddened suction marks from the vacuum, but these would be transient.

 What can I expect after an isolaz treatment?

-There is no post treatment regimen.
+There is no post-treatment regimen.
 Once the treatment is complete, you can resume normal activities and make-up can be applied immediately.

 Does isolaz require anesthesia?

-The skin is cleansed and hydrated before treatment and since the treatment is painless, no pre-numbing is needed.
+The skin is cleansed and hydrated before treatment, and since the treatment is painless, no pre-numbing is needed.

-What are the benefits to isolaz?
+What are the benefits of isolaz?